 - More Americans were living in poverty in 2010 than at any time since at least the 1950s.

-- The situation has hit black populations the hardest, with their poverty rate rising from 25.8 percent to 27.4 percent.
+- The situation has hit black populations the hardest, with their poverty rate rising from 25.8% to 27.4%.

 - Having a job is not a guarantee against falling into poverty.
-The poverty rate among all American workers was 7 percent — and 15 percent among those working part-time.
+The poverty rate among all American workers was 7% — and 15% among those working part-time.